dunp-org/docs/README.md

 - Users can login using username and password, and an ethereum account will be generated for them without them even knowing what a key is.
 Savvy users can use Metamask, or other wallet/signers in the future, but not mandatory.
 - Ethereum keys/seeds/mnemonics are not saved ever.
 They are generated and used to sign a Decentralized IDentity (DID), then that identity is stored temporarily in browser to sign further user data.
 The user can choose to export mnemonic / keys when he so desires to improve data security.
-- All user data belongs to the user, no exeptions.
+- All user data belongs to the user, no exceptions.
 Apps are views over user data and incentive mechanisms applied to that data.
 - All data is content addressed and id resolved by the peers, so that we can have shorter links in apps frontends.
 - User data is organized in portfolios, by content type, so same content can be available to various apps that handle that type of content.
 - Apps can run their resolvers, ipfs pin nodes and replicators, in order to improve network data availability, but not mandatory and they can never change or remove users data.